-Ceramic and porcelain tile installation is typically displayed as a lark--a simple stroll through the woods--on reality TV remodel shows and in remodel guide books.
+Ceramic and porcelain tile installations are typically displayed as a lark--a simple stroll through the woods--on reality TV remodel shows and in remodeling guidebooks.

-You are always being encouraged to just "cut that tile" in the wet saw and "butter up the back" and "set it in place," and "squeeze in the grout" and then: voila, magic happens.
+You are always being encouraged to just "cut that tile" in the wet saw, "butter up the back" and "set it in place," and "squeeze in the grout."
+Then, voila, magic happens.

 Possible, yes.
 Magic?
 Not so much.